-Bunty LLC is expert at delivering quality iron castings to the automotive and other industrial sectors where the application of heavy wall components is required.
+Bunty LLC is an expert at delivering quality iron castings to the automotive and other industrial sectors where the application of heavy wall components is required.
 Our manufacturing processes and process control protocols have been designed to enable the production of castings of consistently high quality that our customers can rely on every single day.
 And thanks to the relatively low cost of iron as a working material, the high quality of our heavy iron castings is complemented by comparatively low manufacturing prices.

 We work with three types of iron: gray iron, ductile iron, and malleable iron.
 Each of these products can be identified by a characteristic micro-structure that contributes to a unique set of mechanical properties.

 Gray iron is an alloy composed of 95% of iron, with an addition of 2.1% – 4% carbon and 1% – 3% silicon.
 The name of the material is derived both from its basic composition and from the grayish hue that fractured surfaces of the metal typically possess.
-It can be spelt either as gray or grey, even though American usage tends to be gray.
+It can be spelled either as gray or grey, even though American usage tends to be gray.

 Gray iron castings can be produced through several different metallurgical and core processes, including sand casting and die casting.
 Selecting your preferred casting process depends largely upon the size of the production run and the preferred characteristics of the final part.